Updated on: 2/13/2019

 This is not the first time a car has plummeted from an overpass onto I-5.
 In April of this year, an SUV broke through a barrier and fell onto the southbound lanes near the Tacoma dome.
 The driver was also killed in that accident.
 In 2013, a pickup truck fell from an overpass in Federal Way.
 Amazingly, both the driver and passenger survived with only minor injuries.

-Although most overpasses do have guardrails, they are not always designed to stop a large vehicle travelling at high speed.
+Although most overpasses do have guardrails, they are not always designed to stop a large vehicle traveling at high speed.
 If you or a loved one has been injured in a crash, you may want to speak to an attorney about your legal options.
 Just because there is no criminal case in an accident (in this case, the police have not yet mentioned drugs or alcohol, and believe that the accident may have been out of the driver’s control) doesn’t mean that there is no way to recover damages for medical bills or property damage caused by an accident.